-"After all, 39% of people who initially accept a counter-offer end up back in the job market within a year anyway," according to Suzanne Feeney, Director at Robert Walters Ireland.
+"After all, 39% of people who initially accept a counter-offer end up back in the job market within a year anyway," according to Suzanne Feeney, country manager at Robert Walters Ireland.

 2. Have you taken some time to weigh up your decision?